Difference Between Patent and Trademark

 Patent

 • Patent protection is more powerful than other property protection.
 It is registered to safeguard the new ideas of the invention.
-Its registration helps in providing potential to the business.
+Its registration helps in providing the potential to the business.
 Its registration is compulsory so it is important to register the innovation.

 Trademark

-• Trademark registration helps in the prohibition of illegal and unfair practices in the market like copying, duplication and fraud.
+• Trademark registration helps in the prohibition of illegal and unfair practices in the market like copying, duplication, and fraud.
 Its registration helps customers in selecting a real brand without getting fooled by duplicate products.
 The registration of the trademark is optional meaning it’s up to the decision of the businessman whether to register the trademark or not.

 Different Application Types